shwina/still-magic/_en/index.md

 -   you and the people using your results can be confident that they're correct; and
 -   re-using your software is easier than rewriting it.

-This course are the second part of [Merely Useful][config-organization]:
+This course is the second part of [Merely Useful][config-organization].

-1. The first part,
+The first part,
 [One Extra Fact][one-extra-fact]
 covers what every researcher ought to know about the Unix shell, version control with Git, and programming in either R or Python.
-2. This part,
-    [Still Magic][config-website],
-    is more advanced material for people who are building research software for others to use or find themselves doing some [data engineering](#g:data-engineering).
-3. Finally,
-    [Set On Fire][set-on-fire]
-    is intended for people running larger projects with external collaborators.
+The two courses cannot teach you everything you need to know, but we hope they will turn some unknown unknowns into known unknowns and help you figure out what you ought to learn about next.

 ## Who Are These Lessons For? {#s:index-personas}